 It is evident from the above data that there is no fixed trend for number of questions from static GK or current affairs.
-AILET 2015 GK section had only a few questions on static GK but contained around 80% questions from current affairs.
+AILET 2015 GK section had only a few questions on static GK but contained around 80% questions from current affairs, whereas AILET 2016 contained around 40% questions from static GK and 60% from current GK.
 Candidates who read newspaper daily would have found this section to be very easy.
 Therefore, we recommend a balanced preparation strategy, allocating equal time and energy to both static GK and current affairs.

 Let us look at some of the questions asked in previous years' AILET papers to know what is the question type and level of difficulty: